What is the mission of The Army of Survivors?

 - Fear that reporting would jeopardize their career

 - Threats from perpetrators (financial, physical, or emotional

 What is sexual abuse?

-According the American Psychological Association sexual abuse is unwanted sexual activity with perpetrators using force, making threats or taking advantage of victims not able to give consent.
+According the American Psychological Association, sexual abuse is unwanted sexual activity with perpetrators using force, making threats, or taking advantage of victims not able to give consent.
 More than 90% of victims know their perpetrators.
-Immediate reactions to sexual abuse include shock, fear, and disbelief.
+Victims’ immediate reactions to sexual abuse may include shock, fear, and disbelief.
 Survivors demonstrate these emotions in many different ways that may or may not look like distress to untrained observers.
 Long-term effects of sexual abuse and rape include feelings of anxiety, fear, powerlessness, and post-traumatic stress disorder.
-While efforts to treat sex offenders remain unpromising, psychological interventions for survivors—especially group therapy—appears effective.
+While efforts to treat sex offenders remain unpromising, psychological interventions for survivors—especially group therapy—appears to be effective.

 What is the difference between sexual abuse and sexual assault?

 When perpetrators use force that is immediate, of short duration, or is infrequent rather than ongoing, the incident is referred to as a sexual assault rather than abuse.
 We support survivors of both traumas.